The following decagon strip is the basis for our first example:

 As can be seen this technique can lead to some odd shape pieces.

-Below we show two more examples.
-The first is a dissection of the decagon and dodecagon.
-The second is a dissection of octagon and decagon that also makes use of the variable octagon strip demonstrated above.
-In both examples we show first the unaltered overlay and then the optimised overlay.
+The final example is a dissection of octagon and decagon that also makes use of the variable octagon strip demonstrated here.

 Note also that a T strip version of the above decagon strip is possible which can also be modified.
 This is used to dissect the triangle to a decagon.

-Combining with the T strip for a triangle gives the following TT2 dissection:
+Overlaying with the T strip for a triangle gives the following TT2 dissection:

 Similar dissections are used to dissect the pentagram, hexagram, golden rectangle and the domino to an octagram.
 The last two of these require a much more extreme modification.
 Finally, the latin cross uses a different octagram strip for modification.